zwoefler/Testing-Environments/kubespray-test/README.md

 - Implement a way, to vary the amount of nodes
     - Automatically adjust the amount of nodes, to the systems resources

+- Create roles out of the spaghetti playbooks!